 Korea is such a beautiful country!
-Not only does it have beautiful scenery, from mountains and forests, to islands and beaches, but it also has beautiful people.
+Not only does it have beautiful scenery, from mountains and forests to islands and beaches, but it also has beautiful people.

-If you want to let Koreans know how beautiful their country is (or how beautiful they are) then you will need to know how to say beautiful in Korean.
-We’ve also included a FREE PDF guide to this lesson that you can take with you on the go.
-Check it out below:
+If you want to let Koreans know how beautiful their country is (or how beautiful they are), then you will need to know how to say beautiful in Korean.

-There are two ways to say ‘beautiful’ in Korean.
+There are two ways to say “beautiful” in Korean.

 The first way is to use the word 아름답다 (areumdapda).
+The second way is to use the word 예쁘다 (yeppeuda).

-These words generally can both be used interchangeably.
+These words generally can be used interchangeably.
 However, 아름답다 (areumdapda) is used more often to describe scenery, and 예쁘다 (yeppeuda) is used more often to describe people or things. 예쁘다 (yeppeuda) is sometimes written as 이쁘다 (ippeuda), which has the same meaning but is more of a slang word.

-Formal ‘Beautiful’ in Korean
+Formal “Beautiful” in Korean

 1. 아름답습니다 (areumdapseumnida)